gilbertKorir/quotes-app/README.md

 * git clone https://github.com/gilbertKorir/quotes-app.git

-* cd Quotes-app
+* cd quotes-app

 * code . or atom . based on the text editor you have.

 ## Reference

-* HTML and Vanilla CSS, Bootstrap and JavaScript.
+* HTML and Vanilla CSS, Bootstrap and JavaScript and Angular.

 [Back to the top](#quotes-app)